Painting Dancing Boards and Clap-Sticks

 The 2018 Milpirri performance themes focus on artefacts.
 Tracks has collaborated with the Lajamanu Warnayaka Arts Centre towards making sets of boomerangs for the men and clap-sticks and dancing boards for the women.

-Sixteen young women were active throughout the early part of 2018 in painting their sixteen sets of Milpirri artefact props which they will dance with in this year's Milpirri - Jurntu performance.
+Twenty four women were active throughout the early part of 2018 in painting their sixteen sets of Milpirri artefact props which they will dance with in this year's Milpirri - Jurntu performance.
 They were supervised through the process by established Lajamanu artists and were inspired by the Milpirri banners.

 To read more about the Milpirri Banner designs that have been painted on the props, search through the Milpirri Banners archives.
 The banners are like a coat of arms to the Warlpiri people of Lajamanu.